 Avoid NHS Waiting Time for microdiscectomy

 Microdiscectomy can be performed in every part of the spine – cervical, chest or lumbar.
-Spine surgeon reaches the damaged disc from the back through muscles and bones.
+The spine surgeon reaches the damaged disc from the back through muscles and bones.
 The spine surgeon reaches the disc by performing the opening of the spinal canal – fenestration.
 There are different surgical tools and methods to perform a discectomy.
 The opened technique uses a big incision in the skin and lifting of muscles, in order surgeon could directly see the anatomy.
-A minimally invasive technique that is called Microdiscectomy uses small incision into the skin and discectomy is performed under the control of the microscope.
+A minimally invasive technique that is called Microdiscectomy uses a small incision into the skin and discectomy is performed under the control of the microscope.
 Microdiscectomy is performed to treat herniated lumbar disc and eliminate pain in the legs related to that.
 The minimally invasive technique provides smaller traumatisation of tissues and can reduce recovery time.
-You can significantly reduce NHS waiting time for spine surgery like microdiscectomy if you chose to have it abroad and get NHS refund.
+You can significantly reduce NHS waiting time for spine surgery like microdiscectomy if you chose to have it abroad and get an NHS refund.

 Avoid NHS Waiting Time for Cervical discectomy